wimactel/FreeSwitch-DataDog-Metrics/README.md

 A FreeSwitch ESL application that exports statistics to DataDog using the dogstatsd api.

-Intended to run on a machine that has both the datadog-agent and freeswitch running
+Intended to run on a machine that has both the datadog-agent and freeswitch running.

+Will automatically capture G729 licensing metrics, if mod\_com\_g729 is enabled.

 TODO
 ----